acl-401-js-fall-2017/submit-401-way/LAB.md

 ### For this assignment

-Submit your modularized, tested math library:
+Your modularized, tested math library:

 1. Library with tested basic math functions: `add`, `substract`, `multiple`, `divide`, each in their own module/file.